 Employees with a greater sense of wellbeing are more productive and businesses are more profitable when employees are happy and engaged in their jobs.
-That's why companies should pay attention to it, but how do you measure workplace wellbeing?
+Some businesses are even letting employees exercise during the working day, and they're seeing positive results.
+More companies are now paying attention to it, but how do you measure workplace wellbeing?

 There are several different ways to measure workplace wellbeing

 Use anonymous surveys to ask employees what they think about the company and about their job roles.
 Ask them to grade on a scale how supported they feel by management.
 You can also ask them how happy they feel in general and whether or not they'd feel comfortable sharing personal issues with a colleague or superior.
 We spend around a third of our lives at work.
 Stress can easily bleed into our working environment when we're facing challenges outside the office.
 Gauging employee happiness as a whole can help an employee recognise areas of improvement within existing support and managerial structures.

 The Warwick-Edinburgh Mental Wellbeing scale was developed to monitor mental wellbeing within the general public.
 Using the survey as a baseline will make it easier to recognise areas in need of improvement.
 Equally, it's a useful means of tracking progress once you've introduced measures to increase workplace wellbeing.

 The Culture Amp website offers several suggestions for questions it believes are prudent to include in a survey.
 It argues that there are five components in understanding employee wellbeing: company, culture, manager, individual, and programs.
 Using these components should make it easier to identify the biggest challenges to employee wellbeing.

 You can also find a survey template on the Tiny Pulse website.
 Tailor the questions to your organisation where necessary.
 Questionnaires should be anonymous.
 Online software can help you generate these.